Night in the Woods: Reception

 Night in the Woods received very favourable reviews.
 On Metacritic, the PS4 version has an average score of 87 from 15 critics, and the PC version has an average score of 88 from 30 critics.
 Praise is mainly given to the writing and characters.
 In Japan, where the PlayStation 4 and Switch versions were ported and published by Playism on March 28, 2019, Famitsu gave them each a score of one nine and three eights for a total of 33 out of 40.

 Eurogamer ranked the game 13th on their list of the "Top 50 Games of 2017", and GamesRadar+ ranked it 17th on their list of the 25 Best Games of 2017, while Polygon ranked it 23rd on their list of the 50 best games of 2017.
 The game was nominated for "Best Comedy Game" in PC Gamers 2017 Game of the Year Awards.
-It won the award for "Best Adventure Game" in IGN's Best of 2017 Awards, whereas its other nominations were for "Best Art Direction", "Best Story", and "Best Original Music".
-In Giant Bomb's 2017 Game of the Year Awards, the game won the award for "Best Cast of Characters", and was a runner-up each for "Best Debut", "Best Story", and "Game of the Year".
+It won the award for "Best Adventure Game" in IGNs Best of 2017 Awards, whereas its other nominations were for "Best Art Direction", "Best Story", and "Best Original Music".
+In Giant Bombs 2017 Game of the Year Awards, the game won the award for "Best Cast of Characters", and was a runner-up each for "Best Debut", "Best Story", and "Game of the Year".
 It also won the award for "Best Character" (Mae) and "Best Dialogue" in Game Informers 2017 Adventure Game of the Year Awards.
 Before that, the game won the award "Best 2D Visuals" and the overall award "Golden Cube" in the Unity Awards 2017, whereas it was nominated for "Best Desktop/Console Game".